 Welcome To Furness Economic Development Forum

 FEDF delivers the area’s economic development priorities.
-It works with numerous private sector partners, Cumbria Growth Hub, Federation of Small Businesses and the Furness College.
+It works with numerous private sector partners and organisations such as Cumbria Growth Hub, Cumbria Chamber of Commerce, Federation of Small Businesses, Furness College It also liaises with trade unions.

 FEDF works closely with Cumbria Growth Hub to ensure companies can potentially access its discretionary funds and advice.
 Currently its main contact we are using is Adrian Luckham.
 Cumbria Chamber of Commerce also assists especially through its new business start-up scheme and UKTI export support.
 Cumbria LEP Growth Deal Funding is supporting other measures that businesses can call on to add value to this group of assistance measures.

 There are a large number of investment projects that will be happening 2017-20 many of these are listed below.

 to help companies understand more about these projects FEDF has developed a “Guide to Opening doors to major projects” which is available on request from email@example.com.The Guide outlines what the scope of each project is, who is involved, what their procurement and prequalification processes are and how to pre qualify.
 The Guide’s information is supplemented by the knowledge of the FEDF team which can brief you on more specific detail about each project and where opportunities may lie to get involved with them.

 Additionally FEDF can help your company to find sites premises for your expansion.
 It also through its Accommodation Hub service will help firms find accommodation for incoming workforces in available apartments, flats, houses or other facilities locally.

 |TABLE 1 Project developments in Furness 2017-20|

 |CENTRICA BATTERY POWER ( starts April 2017) Younicos https://www.younicos.com/ Morrisons Utility Services https://www.morrisonus.com/|